VISIT OUR ART STORE ▶

 Compressed charcoal spreads more in viridian

-When I apply the same watercolor over the compressed charcoal and compare it with lemon yellow, the yellow darkens, too.
+When the artist applies the same watercolor over the compressed charcoal and compares it with lemon yellow, the yellow darkens, too.

 It’s less vibrant, but that muted effect can be beautiful in the proper context.